Simhyeon/r4d/docs/meta.md

 I'm so embarassed.
 Everything is bugged.

 1. Update all manuals
-2. Make r4d great again. ( Until march )
-    1. Test all clap flags if they work as expected. -> DONE, except debugging
 3. Add new macros
     1. New macro apart  -> Documentation is not yet
     2. New macro foldby -> Documentation is not yet
 4. Update manuals again
     1. Test english charcters